tristanpenman/snippets/android/adb-cheatsheet.md

 Disable a package.
 Good for disabling system packages, which cannot be uninstalled.

+You may need to specify a user ID to make this work:

+* `adb shell pm disable-user --user 0 <pkg>` - Disable package for user 0 (the default)

 ### `adb shell pm enable <pkg>`

 Enable a package that was previously disabled.